Muffed punt lets Hawkeyes weather Cyclone upset bid

-The Hawkeyes overcame a 14-6 deficit late in the third quarter to rally for an 18-17 victory over Iowa State, the Hawkeyes’ fifth straight victory in the Cy-Hawk Series.
+The Hawkeyes overcame an eight-point deficit late in the third quarter to rally for an 18-17 victory over Iowa State, the Hawkeyes’ fifth straight victory in the Cy-Hawk Series.

 Keith Duncan provided Iowa with its game-winning points, drilling his fourth field goal of the game with 4 minutes, 51 seconds remaining.